E. C. Vivian: Biography

 UK writers, Vivian often reprinted fiction from American pulp magazines such as Adventure and Weird Tales in the Hutchinson publications.

-Outside the field of fiction, Vivian was noted for the non-fiction book, A History of Aeronautics.
+Outside the field of fiction, Vivian wrote for the book A History of Aeronautics.

 Some of the popular errors about his life are now corrected in the first and only full-length biography, The Shadow of Mr Vivian: The Life of E. Charles Vivian (1882-1947) by Peter Berresford Ellis, PS Publishing Ltd, Hornsea, UK, 2014.

+Reception

+Critic Jack Adrian has praised Cannell's lost-world stories as "bursting with ideas and colour and pace", and "superb examples of a fascinating breed".